eiriishida/SimpleAppLauncher/README.md

-some samples of application launcher program for windows written in c++.
+some DIY application launcher program for windows written in c++.